pacificlab/fpga_inject/setup/FIRST_EXPERIMENT.md

 Refer to `fpga_inject/hardware/README.md` and hardware setup image.

-Note that thunderbolt is not necessary, we can power and program FPGA directly.
+Thunderbolt is optional, we can power and program FPGA directly.
 Chipwhisperer Husky can be connected to laptop via microUSB directly.

 ---